Marijuana Addiction Relapse

-- Being around triggers, such as places you where you used or paraphernalia.
+- Being around triggers, such as places where you used or paraphernalia.

 - Experiencing relationship, family, or financial problems.

 If you or someone you love relapses on marijuana, don’t view it as a defeat.
-You can do many things to rebound, including:
+You can do many things to help encourage ongoing recovery like:2

-- Encouraging him or her to think about why it happened: Recognizing triggers will help you improve coping skills down the line.
-Was there a crisis that led to the relapse?
+- Recognize triggers to help you improve coping skills down the line.2 Was there a crisis that led to the relapse?
 Were you having problems with a job, family, or friends?
 Were you bored?
 Was it related to a specific event?

-- Getting back into treatment: Even if you’ve completed a marijuana recovery program before, you can always learn something new and figure out ways to prevent relapse in the future.
-Perhaps the treatment wasn’t the right fit and you need to discuss alternatives with an addiction professional or your therapist.
-If the relapse was severe and you have returned to consistent marijuana use, you may require a higher level of care, such as inpatient rehab, than someone who has experienced a relatively minor relapse.
+- Return to treatment even if you’ve completed a marijuana recovery program before.
+You can always learn something new and figure out ways to prevent relapse in the future.
+If the relapse was severe and you have returned to consistent marijuana use, you may require a higher level of care, such as inpatient rehab.

-If you or your loved one doesn’t have a marijuana relapse prevention plan in place, develop one with guidance from a sponsor, therapist, or addiction treatment team.
+If you or your loved one doesn’t have a marijuana relapse prevention plan in place, it may be helpful to develop one with your treatment team, which may include a sponsor, therapist, and/or doctors.

-- Seeing a therapist on a consistent basis.
+- See a therapist on a consistent basis.

-- Attending NA meetings and getting a sponsor.
+- Attend mutual support group meetings and get a sponsor.

-- Learning how to identify and manage triggers and high-risk situations.
+- Learn how to identify and manage triggers and high-risk situations.

-- Building a network of supportive and encouraging people you can trust, and avoiding negative people.
+- Build a network of supportive and encouraging people you can trust and avoid negative people.

 Relapse Warning Signs

 A marijuana relapse is usually preceded by certain thoughts or behaviors.
-Here are some signs you or your loved one may be in danger of relapsing:
+Here are some signs you or your loved one may be in danger of relapsing:2

-- Experiencing cravings.
-Many recovering users have cravings.
-But they can lead to a relapse if they are not controlled.
-A therapist can teach you techniques to manage your cravings.
+- Experiencing cravings, which can be common throughout recovery, may contribute to relapse if they are not addressed.
+A therapist can help teach you techniques to manage your cravings.

 - Thinking about the “good times” when you used marijuana.
-After a period of sobriety, some people look back on their drug-using days with nostalgia and overlook all the problems.
-This kind of thinking can lead back to drug use in an attempt to re-experience the “good old days.”
+After a period of abstinence, some people look back on their drug-using days with nostalgia and overlook all the problems.
+This kind of thinking can lead back to drug use to re-experience the “good old days.”

 - Reducing participation in your recovery program.
-Maintaining sobriety by yourself is hard.
-If you lose interest in your therapy or 12-step program, find another source of support.
+Maintaining abstinence by yourself can be difficult.
+If you lose interest in therapy or a mutual support group program, it’s important to find other sources of support.